Share this

 Tip #3: Ensure that the customer knows what post-sales steps will be taken.

-Echoing Tip #1, now it’s time to clearly communicate what’s happening with your customer.
-Introduce them to any project team members that will be handling the contract and keep them abreast of the next steps in the process.
 Often, customers may develop a comfortable rapport with a sales associate, and it should be your top priority to make sure they stay comfortable.
 Your project team may not have the same social skills, but you can do everything you can to reassure your customer that they’re in good hands (with good people).

 Tip #4: Introduce someone from the project side at the last sales meeting.

 A practical and effective way to execute Tip #3 is to have your sales squad take at least one of your project managers or customer success representatives with him or her to their last meeting.
-It’s all about comfort and familiarity here — this way, your customer can get acquainted with the project team before the official handover.

 Tip #5: Use an automation tool like PSOhub.

 Finally, put technology to work for you during the handover with an automation solution for project management like PSOhub.
+Automation tools can help you save major time on the process and ultimately help bump up those project profit margins.

 "In the PSOhub environment, a deal can be promoted to a project and you can automatically hand over all the deal information with just one click."

-How does specifically does PSOhub help with the sales-to-project handover process?
+So how, specifically, does PSOhub help with the sales-to-project handover process?

 - Simplify processes and increase productivity by having a single point of information.
 If you use the PSOhub integration for HubSpot, both sales and project team members have access to identical information and duplicates are prevented.